seanox/virtual-environment/README.md

 __The Workspace project consists of the [platform](platform), [launcher](
     launcher), [startup](startup) and [inventory](inventory) components.
 The
 platform manages the workspace lifecycle, including virtual disk creation, attachment, detachment and maintenance.
-It creates a fully configured, ready-to-use workspace containing the launcher, startup and inventory tools together with the required directory structure and configuration.
-The launcher provides keyboard-based access to workspace applications, the startup tool executes workspace initialization scripts, and the inventory tool analyzes file system and Windows registry changes to support the creation of portable applications.
+It creates a configured, ready-to-use workspace containing the launcher, startup and inventory tools, including the required directory structure and configuration.
+The launcher provides keyboard-optimized access to workspace applications, the startup tool executes workspace initialization scripts, and the inventory tool analyzes file system and Windows registry changes to support the creation of portable applications.
 All three tools are standalone applications and can also be used independently.
 A module concept for integrating additional tools exists as a proof of concept but is not the current focus of development.__

 BitLocker-encrypted virtual disks are supported for environments where encryption requirements apply.